ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Experiments

 We compare \aline with two established adaptive psychophysical methods: QUEST+ \citep{watson2017quest+}, which targets all parameters simultaneously, and Psi-marginal \citep{prins2013psi}, which can marginalize over nuisance parameters to focus on a specified subset, a non-amortized gold-standard method for flexible acquisition.
 We evaluate scenarios targeting either the threshold and slope parameters or the guess and lapse rates.
 Details of the baselines and the experimental setup are in \Cref{app:psychometric_exp_details}.

 \Cref{fig:psychometric} shows the results.
 When targeting threshold and slope (\Cref{fig:psychometric}a), which are generally easier to infer, \aline achieves results comparable to baselines.
 When targeting guess and lapse rates (\Cref{fig:psychometric}c), QUEST+ performs sub-optimally as its experimental design strategy is dominated by the more readily estimable threshold and slope parameters.
 In contrast, both Psi-marginal and \aline lead to significantly better inference than QUEST+ when explicitly targeting guess and lapse rates.
 Moreover, \aline offers a $10\times$ speedup over these non-amortized methods (See \Cref{app:additional_exps}).
 We also visualize the query strategies adopted by \aline in the two cases: when targeting threshold and slope (\Cref{fig:psychometric}b), stimuli are concentrated near the estimated threshold.
 Conversely, when targeting guess and lapse rates (\Cref{fig:psychometric}d), \aline appropriately selects `easy' stimuli at extreme values where mistakes can be more readily attributed to random behavior (governed by lapses and guesses) rather than the discriminative ability of the subject (governed by threshold and slope).
+To further demonstrate \aline's runtime flexibility, we conduct two additional investigations detailed in \Cref{app:psychometric_additional_exps}.
+First, we show that a single pre-trained ALINE model can dynamically switch its acquisition target mid-experiment.
+Second, we validate its ability to generalize to novel combinations of targets that were not seen during training, showing the effectiveness of the query-target cross-attention mechanism.